Skip to content

 Is the BMW 1 Series comfortable?

-You couldn’t describe the 1 Series as uncomfortable but the ultra-level cornering does mean the ride quality is generally quite firm.
-That means you feel every bump though the chassis and the base of your seat, with the A-Class doing a much better job of levelling off these intrusions.
+Pick a pre-facelift car and you'll find the ride quality is always quite firm.
+That means you feel every bump through the chassis and the base of your seat, with the A-Class doing a much better job of levelling off these intrusions.
 It’s a good thing then, that the 1 Series’ suspension is sophisticated enough to be able to trim the harshness out of these bumps, even if it can’t mask them entirely.

 Your ears won’t be complaining after a long drive, either.
 Refinement is superb, with road and wind noise being incredibly well insulated, and the engines are almost so quiet you might struggle to tell they’re actually working.